-- fair access to justice, in particular for small and medium-sized enterprises as well as other similar entities; and - 2) an adequate contribution of the parties to the costs incurred by the UPC.
+- fair access to justice, in particular for small and medium-sized enterprises as well as other similar entities; and - an adequate contribution of the parties to the costs incurred by the UPC.
 There will be fixed Court fees payable at each major stage of litigation.
 Fees to start an action shall consist of a fixed fee, combined with a value-based fee above a pre-defined ceiling.

-Under the Rules currently under consultation, a fixed fee of €11,000 will be required to start an action for infringement or any counterclaim, as well as an additional value-based fee, based on a scale ranging from no fee for claims valued at up to €500,000 up to a maximum fee of €220,000 for cases valued at over €30 million.
+Under the Rules currently under consideration, a fixed fee of €11,000 will be required to start an action for infringement or to file any infringement counterclaim, as well as an additional value-based fee, based on a scale ranging from no fee for claims valued at up to €500,000 up to a maximum fee of €325,000 for cases valued at over €50,000,000.
 Revocation actions will attract a fee of €20,000, with no value-based consideration.
-Finally, a proportion of fees will be reimbursed where actions are withdrawn, depending on the stage at which the case is withdrawn.
+Finally, a proportion of fees will be reimbursed where actions are withdrawn or settled before the conclusion of the written, interim or oral procedures in the liability phase, which varies depending on the stage at which the case is withdrawn or settled.